ondrolexa/apsg/docs/index.rst

      - A class to represent a 3D vector
    * - lin
      - Lineation
-     - A class to represent axial (non-oriented) linear feature (lineation)
+     - A class to represent non-oriented (axial) linear feature
    * - fol
      - Foliation
-     - A class to represent non-oriented planar feature (foliation)
+     - A class to represent non-oriented planar feature
    * - pair
      - Pair
-     - The class to store pair of planar and linear feature
+     - The class to store pair of planar and linear features
    * - fault
      - Fault
-     - The class to store ``Pair`` with associated sense of movement
+     - The class to store pair of planar and linear features together with sense of movement
    * - cone
      - Cone
      - The class to store cone with given axis, secant line and revolution angle in degrees
    * - vec2set
      - Vector2Set
      - Class to store set of ``Vector2`` features